 Thoughts every parent has when they take their toddler to a restaurant.
 A funny look at how ridiculous it is to eat out with your toddler.

-Even before the Mister and I were married, eating out was one of our favorite things to do together.
+Even before the my husband and I were married, eating out was one of our favorite things to do together.
 And when we had kids, that didn’t change.

 Unfortunately, what has changed is the level of difficulty that comes with eating out with kids.
 More specifically, eating out with a toddler.
 Every time we go, we think “why did we do this!?” and then for some insane reason, we do it again the next week.